okirch/fdepoc/README.md

 ## Leaving the key under the doormat

-When the user selects TPM protection during installatioin, we cannot seal LUKS keys against the TPM immediately.
+When the user selects TPM protection during installation, we cannot seal LUKS keys against the TPM immediately.
 That is because the boot process the system is going through to bring up the installer is normally vastly different from what the firmware will do when booting